adelaidaa/shopping-cart/README.md

-This is a short object oriented programming test.
+This is a short object oriented programmingtest.

-Online marketplace, here is a sample of some of the products available on our site:
+An Online marketplace, here is a sample of some of the products available on our site:

 Product code | Name | Price
 ----------------------------------------------------------